Pre-Licensure BSN Option

 The Pre-licensure BSN option is 4½ years in length and encompasses two phases.
 The first phase is comprised of 62 semester credit hours of lower-division work (liberal arts and nursing prerequisites) which may be completed at any regionally accredited college or university but must be comparable to those offered at UNCP.
 The broad educational background in the physical, social, and behavioral sciences afforded by this phase provides the foundation for the nursing major.
 The second phase is comprised of 62 semester credit hours of upper-division work in the nursing major and is completed within the Department of Nursing.
 Taken during the junior and senior years, these courses are designed to prepare the baccalaureate nurses for practice in a variety of settings.

 Admission to the Department of Nursing is very competitive.
 Admission to UNCP does not guarantee admission to the Department of Nursing.
 Applicants must be eligible to return to all educational institutions previously attended.
-Applicants who are attending or have attended another nursing school are required to provide a letter with the application from the Dean/Chair or Director of previous nursing program stating that they are eligible to continue in that nursing program in order to be considered for admission to UNCP Department of Nursing.
-Students are admitted to the pre-licensure baccalaureate nursing program at the upper division level.
+Students are admitted to the baccalaureate nursing program at the upper division level.
 Lower division courses must be completed before beginning nursing courses.
 The first nursing courses begin in the second summer session preceding the junior year.
 The nursing curriculum includes both didactic and clinical experiences for students to develop a beginning level of competency and independence in the provision of quality professional nursing services, across the life span, for individuals, families, groups, and communities.
 Integrated throughout the nursing curriculum are concepts and skills most critical to the delivery of professional nursing services to culturally diverse rural populations.

 - Admission to UNCP by meeting general requirements for admission as a regular degree-seeking student.

-- Successful completion of all 62 hours of general education nursing core (46 hours) and pre-requisite nursing major (16 hours) courses with a grade of C or better by end of spring semester of the year of admission.
+- Successful completion of all 62 hours of general education nursing core (46 hours) and pre-requisite nursing major (16 hours) courses with a grade of C or better prior to Summer Session II of the year of admission.